Storia-AI/sage/README.md

 # Changelog

-- 2024-09-06: Updated command names to `r2v-index` and `r2v-chat` to avoid clash with local utilities.
+- 2024-09-06: Updated command names to `cs-index` and `cs-chat` to avoid clash with local utilities.
 - 2024-09-03: `codesage` is now available on pypi.
 - 2024-09-03: Support for indexing GitHub issues.
 - 2024-08-30: Support for running everything locally (Marqo for embeddings, Ollama for LLMs).